Oster Total Prep 10-Cup Review

 For this test, we tried making mayonnaise and pizza crust from scratch.
-The Oster 10 Cup struggled with this test.
-We thought it was going to vibrate right off the counter with how much it was shaking, and the noise was a little off-putting.
+The Oster 10 Cup struggled with this task.
+It shook so much that we thought it would vibrate right off the counter, and the noise was a little off-putting.
 It was clear that the motor was struggling.

-During our mayonnaise making, the ingredients simply would not combine.
-Adding an excessive amount of oil was the only way to achieve a harmonious mixture, but the recipe did not call for as much oil as the Oster 10 Cup required.
+During our mayonnaise making, the ingredients would not combine.
+Adding excessive oil was the only way to achieve a harmonious mixture, but the recipe did not call for as much oil as the Oster 10 Cup required.
 Making pizza crust was almost as hopeless.
-Butter chunks would not mix in fully, and a large amount of flour remained pressed to the bowl's bottom, sides, and top.
+Butter chunks would not mix in thoroughly, and a large amount of flour remained pressed to the bowl's bottom, sides, and top.
 Generally speaking, we were underwhelmed with the Oster's mixing capabilities.

 Next up, we performed our pureeing test.
 We made hummus, nut butter, tomato sauce, and applesauce.
 A lot of our purees were left feeling a little grainy or coarse in texture, and the pieces of food that flung to the top and sides remained whole.